 To upgrade and stock their international grocery store, Mohamed Elradi first sought funding from local banks, as well as community organizations supporting Colorado’s refugee community.
 Being new to the area and business, he didn’t have the track record traditional banks looked for.
 Mohamed was referred to Colorado Enterprise Fund (CEF) in 2010 which provided a loan to expand store inventory and equipment.
 He also tapped into CEF's Business Advisory Services (BAS) team of consultants for marketing help.
 Mohamed returned in 2015 and qualified for a Healthy Foods Fund loan which helped him stock more fresh healthy foods.

 “The loans we got from CEF were a big boost to our business,” said Mohamed, helping him add a business area to his store along with a new bakery unit, kitchen, and staff.
 Future expansion plans include opening a fast food restaurant inside the store serving Middle Eastern sandwiches like gyros, shawarma and fatayer – a popular type of meat pie.

-Mohamed (pictured in the foreground) and his cousin Saleh, who is in charge of day-to-day operations, dream of taking their unique collection of foods and staples into an online business as well.
-Adds Mohamed, "We are known for our extensive products from all over the Middle East, and our great customer service.
-We would like to expand our business to better serve these many different cultures."
-You may visit Aladdin Market at 10315 E. Iliff in Denver
+Aladdin Market continues to offer the largest selection of food and household products in the Denver area to meet the needs of its Middle Eastern and African customers.
+Mohamed and his cousin Saleh, who runs day-to-day operations, dream of selling their unique collection of foods and staples online.
+"We are known for our extensive products from all over the Middle East and for our great customer service,” added Mohamed.
+“We would like to expand our business to better serve these different cultures."